Charity Trustee responsibilities

 - seek to advance their knowledge and understanding of the complex and changing higher education environment, nationally and internationally; and

-- participate in the life of the University more widely, for example, by attending graduation ceremonies, or other key events in the University calendar.
+- participate in the life of the University more widely, availability permitting.

 In return for the personal commitment made by members of the Court and its committees, there are significant benefits.
 The opportunity will be attractive to individuals who value the experience of working alongside other forward-thinking people and who are keen to share in the particular satisfaction and sense of pride in securing the University’s future success that being a Court or Court committee member brings.